septchou/Dnd_Game/README.md

 ---

 ## 🎓 Credits
 This project, "Another Story Another Legacy," is part of the **Software Engineering** course at **King Mongkut's University of Technology Thonburi (KMUTT)**.
 It showcases our collaborative efforts in applying software engineering principles to create an engaging and innovative gaming experience.

+- Tiny Texture Pack 1-3 From Screaming Brain Studios For Wall and Floor Texture
+- Pixel Art Platformer - Village Props From Cainos For Chest Texture

 We are grateful for the guidance and support provided by our instructors and peers throughout this journey. 🌟